 Addiction and Stimulus Control

-- Dr Chandler, Joanne Lusher and David Ball have undertaken work to understand the genetic and neuropsychological implications of addiction.
+- Professor Chandler, Joanne Lusher and David Ball have undertaken work to understand the genetic and neuropsychological implications of addiction.
 This work is ongoing.

 - Taurah, Lusher, Chandler, June 2000.
 Visual Alcohol Cues influence smoking stroop performance.
 Poster presentation annual BPS meeting Sheffield.